UNCOVERing the contribution of black holes to reionization in the JWST era: Early black holes and the reionization process in light of JWST data

-We find star formation to dominate the faint-to-intermediate end ($\muv \gsim -21.5$) of the deconstructed UV LF at $z \sim 5$ with AGN dominating at brighter luminosities \citep[see also][]{ono2017, piana2022}.
-We find UV faint AGN to contribute $\sim 0.4-15\%$ to the total number density at intermediate luminosities ($\muv \sim -18$ to $-21$) at this redshift.
-By $z \sim 7$, AGN dominate the UV LF at much brighter luminosities corresponding to $\muv \sim -23$ - this is naturally expected as both the number densities and masses of massive black holes build up with time.
 The stellar component dominates the UV at all magnitudes at $z \sim 10$ where massive black holes have not yet been able to assemble in significant numbers.
 Indeed at $z \sim 10$, the AGN UV LF predicted by the model is a factor 15-40 lower in the case the number densities of AGN inferred from UHZ1 and GN-z11 correctly represent the AGN population at this redshift \citep{fujimoto2023_uncover}.
+We however caution that the nature of these two sources is poorly known.
+Indeed, it is highly plausible that the observed UV luminosity has a significant contribution from star formation rather than being powered by AGN accretion alone.
 Within error bars, these observed number densities are in accord with the ``intrinsic" (i.e. dust-unattenuated) AGN UV LF from our model.
 Accounting for these objects and assuming an upper limit of $\fescbh=1$ would yield the maximum AGN contribution to reionization.
 The results of this model are discussed in Sec. \ref{sec_reio_sources} where we show that such a model can be ruled out since it severely overshoots the observed emissivity constraints at $z \lsim 6$.